raystack/optimus/docs/concepts/index.md

 be prioritised first like Standardised layer dags and then it will move to downstream sensors and tasks.

-This will help fully utilize the Scheduler capabilities
+This will help fully utilize the Scheduler capabilities.

 ## Optimus Adapters

-Optimus uses adapters to supports extensible tasks and hooks which needs to be registered on a central repository.
+Optimus uses adapters to supports extensible tasks and hooks which needs to be registered in a central repository.

 TODO